Anders Midtgaard

 Anders Midtgaard is a Danish entrepreneur, speaker and artist.
-He is the co-founder of Hopin Academy, a for-profit educational organization based in Tamale, Ghana.
+He is the co-founder of Hopin Academy, a Non-profit educational organization based in Tamale, Ghana.

 Public speaker

 Anders Midtgaard is also a speaker on issues related to learning, idea-generation and creativity.

 Artist

 As a musician, artist and filmmaker, Anders Midtgaard has worked in Denmark, Estonia, and the United States.

 His works were in a 2015 exhibition on surveillance at the Nave Gallery in Somerville, Massachusetts.